We Need To Talk About The Birth Plan In A Christmas Prince: The Royal Baby

 Wait, what?
 So all those women who talk about begging for an epidural — they should have tried a thesaurus first?

-In fact, she barely breaks a sweat throughout her entire labor.
-To be fair, she's a little distracted — Dr. Magoro’s car got stuck in a snowbank on the way to the castle, so the Queen of Penglia (Momo Yeung), who, we learn, used to volunteer at a maternity hospital, guides Amber through labor.
+In fact, she barely breaks a sweat throughout her entire labour.
+To be fair, she's a little distracted — Dr. Magoro’s car got stuck in a snowbank on the way to the castle, so the Queen of Penglia (Momo Yeung), who, we learn, used to volunteer at a maternity hospital, guides Amber through labour.

 Yes, that's right: another queen is helping deliver her baby.
 The giant baby that's coming out of her vagina.
 And Amber is squeezing her stress balls like it's nothing.